Table of Contents

 The tales of the duo’s battles were popular during Egypt’s New Kingdom period.
-They existed in stories such as Serpent from the Nile and Evil Dragon.
+They existed in several popular stories.

 As Ra was the Egyptian sun god and traveled through the sky on his sun barge every day, most of Apophis’ battles with Ra took place after sunset or before sunrise.
 The serpent god was said to often circle just around the western horizon at sundown, waiting for Ra’s sun barge to descend so he could ambush him.

 In other stories, people said that Apophis actually dwelled in the east, trying to ambush Ra just before sunrise and thus prevent the sun from coming up in the morning.
 Because of such stories, people would often ascribe specific locations for Apophis – just behind these western mountains, just beyond the Nile’s eastern bank, and so on.
 This also earned him the title of World Encircler.

 With Ra being the main patron deity of Egypt through most of its history, it’s natural that Apophis never managed to defeat him.
 Most of their battles were said to end in stalemates, however, with Ra once besting Apophis by transforming himself into a cat.